 Robert Cross has more than 20 years of experience as a financier in the mining and oil & gas sectors.
 He has served as a director of numerous public and private companies.
-Mr. Cross was formerly the Non-Executive Chairman of Northern Orion Resources Inc., and founder and Non-Executive Chairman of Bankers Petroleum Ltd. Between 1996 and 1998, Mr. Cross was Chairman and Chief Executive Officer of Yorkton Securities Inc. From 1987 to 1994, he was a Partner, Investment Banking with Gordon Capital Corporation in Toronto.
+Mr. Cross is the founder and Non-Executive Chairman of Bankers Petroleum Ltd. and until October 2007 was the Non-Executive Chairman of Northern Orion Resources Inc. Between 1996 and 1998, Mr. Cross was Chairman and Chief Executive Officer of Yorkton Securities Inc. From 1987 to 1994, he was a Partner, Investment Banking with Gordon Capital Corporation in Toronto.
 He has an Engineering Degree from the University of Waterloo, and received his MBA from Harvard Business School in 1987.